Graph Neural Network Predictions of Carbon 1s Binding Energies with Near-Experimental Accuracy

 \section{Conclusion}

 We have demonstrated that the EGNN model trained on a small dataset of 2116 molecules with 4-16 atoms, can predict carbon 1$s$ CEBEs with good experimental accuracy on large organic molecules with up to 45 atoms.
-The MC-PDFT tPBE0 training data level of theory previously showed a 0.27 eV MAE with respect to experiment\cite{fouda_computation_2025} and the model's experimental evaluation MAE on a held-out set of 63 molecules was 0.33 eV, indicating the model's performance is approaching its experimental accuracy limit and effectively learning the structure-to-binding energy relationship and demonstrates good size transferability.
+The MC-PDFT tPBE0 training data level of theory previously showed a 0.27 eV MAE with respect to experiment\cite{fouda_computation_2025} and the model's experimental evaluation MAE on a held-out set of 63 molecules was 0.33 eV, effectively learning the structure-to-binding energy relationship and demonstrating good size transferability.
 The model was compared to two other models, its rotationally invariant analogue (IGNN) and the SOAP-KRR model for its data efficiency and transferability to non-equilibrium geometries.
 All three models demonstrate similar data efficiency and the IGNN and EGNN models show better accuracy for the non-equilibrium geometries of the acrolein and alanine molecules.
 The accuracy of the IGNN model with respect to the EGNN model demonstrates that bond lengths alone are sufficient for the model to learn the structure-to-CEBE relationship captured by an E(3)-equivariant model.
 The comparable accuracy and transferability of the SOAP-KRR model demonstrate the robustness of descriptor-based models.